Preparing for Sea Level Rise in Estuaries Along the Oregon Coast

 Using the dike inventory

-Today, the Oregon Coastal Management Program and the NOAA Office for Coastal Management make the inventory and other geospatial tools available to coastal planners and local governments in a way that is accessible to GIS users with a range of experience levels.
+Today, the Oregon Coastal Management Program and the NOAA Office for Coastal Management make the inventory and other geospatial tools available to coastal planners and local governments in a way that is accessible to GIS users with a range of experience levels in the Oregon Coastal Atlas.
 Groups that conduct wetland restoration work, such as the Tillamook Estuaries Partnership, use the dike inventory to prioritize future projects.